-- Using ILMT (or related IBM tools like IBM SUA, Tivoli Asset Discovery for Distributed [TAD4D], and IBM BigFix for simplicity this chapter focuses on ILMT).
-This option includes the possibility of importing results from ILMT to incorporate them into your global license management view within FlexNet Manager Suite. - Using FlexNet Manager Suite to calculate sub-capacity license consumption.
+- Using ILMT (or related IBM tools like IBM SUA, Tivoli Asset Discovery for Distributed [TAD4D], and IBM BigFix Inventory for simplicity this chapter focuses on ILMT).
+This option includes the possibility of importing all-time peak values from ILMT to incorporate them into your global license management view within FlexNet Manager Suite. - Using FlexNet Manager Suite to calculate sub-capacity license consumption for the current reporting period.